AigozhiyevB/twitter-nlp/README.md

 In this project, we utilize TensorFlow to build a machine learning model capable of classifying textual data based on sentiment.
 We will train the model on available datasets and evaluate its performance on new data.

+## Project goal

+The goal of this project is to provide a structured example of sentiment analysis on Twitter data, especially for newcomers to the field.
+By sharing the code, data, and documentation, I am aiming to assist beginners in understanding the process of building and training a sentiment analysis model using TensorFlow.
+Additionally, I strive to foster collaboration and learning within the NLP community.

+## Data

+The data used for training and evaluating the sentiment analysis model is sourced from the following Kaggle dataset: - [Twitter Entity Sentiment Analysis](https://www.kaggle.com/datasets/jp797498e/twitter-entity-sentiment-analysis)
+Please refer to the dataset for more details about its contents and format.
+Make sure to comply with the dataset's license and terms of use when using the data.

 ## Project Structure

 The project has the following structure: